mindfulness-in-plain-english/mindfulness-in-plain-english.github.io/book/chapter16.md

 ---
 layout: chapter
 chapter: 16
-title: "What's In It For You"
+title: "What's in it for you"
 ---

 You can expect certain benefits from your meditation.
 The initial ones are practical, prosaic things; the later stages are profoundly transcendent.
 They run together from the simple to the sublime.
 We will set forth some of them here.
 Your own experience is all that counts.